What you should know about travel insurance before you buy a policy and hit the road

 Select reached out to professionals in the travel insurance industry to get their top tips for consumers.

-Getting travel insurance is simple, and you have a lot of options out there to choose from.
+There are numerous travel insurance plans available, and buying one is a simple process.
 A good place to begin if you have never purchased travel insurance is sites like InsureMyTrip.com, CoverTrip, or Squaremouth.
 These sites allow you to compare various travel insurance providers based on both price and coverage.
 It entails filling out a short survey with basic information about the trip and the traveler.

 Shoppers can use aggregator sites to view every available travel insurance policy in one convenient location.
 To further reassure customers, Squaremouth also includes links to independent, third-party reviews written by policyholders.